windy664/refinedstorage2/README.md

 ## Building

-Clone the repository and import the Gradle project.
+Clone the repository and import the Gradle project？？？？

 ## Contributing